Azure-Samples/azure-search-openai-javascript/README.md

 1. You've exceeded a quota, most often number of resources per region.
 See [this article on quotas and limits](https://aka.ms/oai/quotas).

 1. You're getting "same resource name not allowed" conflicts.
 That's likely because you've run the sample multiple times and deleted the resources you've been creating each time, but are forgetting to purge them.
 Azure keeps resources for 48 hours unless you purge from soft delete.
 See [this article on purging resources](https://learn.microsoft.com/azure/cognitive-services/manage-resources?tabs=azure-portal#purge-a-deleted-resource).

-1. You see `CERTIFICATE_VERIFY_FAILED` when the `prepdocs.py` script runs.
-That's typically due to incorrect SSL certificates setup on your machine.
-Try the suggestions in this [StackOverflow answer](https://stackoverflow.com/questions/35569042/ssl-certificate-verify-failed-with-python3/43855394#43855394).

 1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try running `azd deploy` and wait again.
 If you still encounter errors with the deployed app, consult these [tips for debugging App Service app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) and file an issue if the error logs don't help you resolve the issue.